bgamrat/asset-management-platform/README.md

 Proof of concept - not fully operational

-** Working on performance issues related to the size and complexity of the objects
+** Continuing to test, improving code quality with Codacy

 ## Demo